“I never thought I’d say this out loud… but sometimes, I hate being a mum.”

 But the truth is, you’re not.

-First of all, let me be clear: hating the early stages of motherhood doesn’t mean you hate your baby.
+First of all, let me be clear: hating bein a mum doesn’t mean you hate your baby, or that you are a bad mum.

 And the reality is, no amount of preparation can get you truly ready for motherhood.